colinaut/action-form/README.md

 ## `<af-preview>`

 Simple element that displays all of the field names and values as a list.
-Rerenders on 'af-step' event

 ### Attributes

+* for: (optional) id of form element to display form data.
+Not required if this component is as child the parent form element.
 * title-case: convert all of the field names (whether kebab-case, camelCase, or snake_case) to Title Case
 * ignore: comma separated list of field names to ignore and not display
 * event-type: event listener that updates content.
 Default is "change"